-A lot of human energy goes into trying to pretend we aren’t mammals.
+A lot of energy expended by modern humans goes into trying to pretend we aren’t mammals.
 In most societies, the heaviest burden of hair removal falls on women, but men are generally expected to keep themselves looking at least more evolved than Neanderthals.
 Got a beard?
 Keep it trimmed.
 Got a unibrow?
 Bummer.
 When two eyebrows become one, a lot of people feel free to judge the owner of those brows—male or female—as having poor grooming habits.
 Unfair, sure, but it means unibrow hair removal is one of the oldest and most respected forms of manscaping.
 If you’re fond of your unibrow, more power to you.
 But if you see yourself as more of a multi-brow man (or woman), options abound to get rid of your unibrow.

 Pluck your unibrow.
 Plucking is a good option if your unibrow is sparse, but if you have more than a few stray hairs between your brows, tweezing them out one by one can be a slow and painful process, and you’ll probably be better off using one of the other options listed below.
 If you can get by with it, plucking a unibrow has some definite advantages.
 For one thing, it’s free, assuming you already own tweezers.
 And since it involves pulling the hairs out by the follicles, it takes weeks for a plucked unibrow hair to come back to haunt you.
 However, new hairs will appear in the meantime, so you’ll probably need to tweeze stragglers every couple of days.